-For my final year’s directed research project (supervised by Dr Joseph Goering), I catalogued all extant copies of a 1215 summa, and developed a ‘research catalogue’ format intended for use in undergraduate teaching modules.
+For my final year’s directed research project (supervised by Professor Joseph Goering), I catalogued all extant copies of a 1215 summa, and developed a ‘research catalogue’ format intended for use in undergraduate teaching modules.
 I can’t post that project here, but here’s a prize-winning poster I made about my work.

 Also, because every so often someone from my undergrad will choose to haunt me with this video, I’ve decided to just own up to having written a song about evolutionary anthropology.
 This song was featured on episode 86 of Dogma Debate.

 I earned my master’s degree in the History of the Book from the Institute of English Studies at the School of Advanced Study, University of London.
-For my dissertation (supervised by Dr Michelle Brown), I compared books from the 1960s/70s American counterculture to medieval manuscripts.
+For my dissertation (supervised by Professor Michelle Brown), I compared books from the 1960s/70s American counterculture to medieval manuscripts.
 Click here to read my MA dissertation.

 Think you may have met me at a conference?